PelionIoT/mbed-cloud-sdk-javascript/README.md

 ```html
 <script src="<mbed-cloud-sdk>/bundles/index.min.js"></script>
 ```

-Please refer to the [examples](./examples/) folder for some web-based examples.

 __Note:__ mbed Cloud is protected with [Cross-origin resource sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) (CORS) which restricts cross-origin calls from unknown domains.
 Until your production server domain has been whitelisted for mbed Cloud and during development, you may disable CORS support in your browser using [command line switches](http://www.thegeekstuff.com/2016/09/disable-same-origin-policy/) or [extensions](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi).